Best Places to See Fall Foliage in Washington DC (Photo Guide)

 Fall colors around the United States Capitol

 The US Capitol is one of my favorite places to take pictures in all of DC.
-Since trees line the Capitol grounds there are plenty of unique angles to capture the Capitol with fall colors.
+Since trees line the Capitol grounds there are plenty of unique angles to capture the United States Capitol with fall colors.

 United States Capitol on Google Maps